 What is structured blood glucose monitoring?

 Structured monitoring supports your routine or daily checking by giving you deeper, more targeted data to work from.
-It can help you determine if you're in a safe range and problem-solve around how the things you do are connected to your blood sugar.
+It can help you determine if you're in a safe range and problem-solve around how the things you do are connected to your blood glucose levels.

 You simply perform additional checks over a short period at specific times of day.